dr-wojak/econ/README.md

 ## Final Comments

-At scale, the physical and the digital converge; we justify the use of this constraint until further empirical evidence from the reasoning stack proves otherwise.
-'Store' of value is the mass-friction entanglement coefficient, bitwise to specific matters —no disappearence yet of an outside, decisional oracle (in consensus-driven load-bearing terms, at least).
+At scale, the physical and the digital converge; the use of this constraint is the suggested practical framework (until further empirical evidence from the reasoning stack should prove otherwise).
+'Store' of value is the mass-friction entanglement coefficient, bitwise to specific matters —no sign of any disappearence an outside, decisional oracle (in consensus-driven load-bearing terms, at least).

 ![2nd Order Signal](https://github.com/dr-wojak/econ/blob/main/second-order-interpretation-of-misgovernance.png)